Electrochemistry: Electrolysis of a solution of sodium chloride

 Reaction 1 is discarded as it has the most negative value on standard reduction potential thus making it less thermodynamically favorable in the process.

-When comparing the reduction potentials in reactions 2 and 4, the reduction of chloride ion is favored.
-Thus, if the Cl− ion is favored for reduction, then the water reaction is favored for oxidation producing gaseous oxygen, however experiments show gaseous chlorine is produced and not oxygen.
+When comparing the reduction potentials in reactions 2 and 4, the oxidation of chloride ion is favored over oxidation of water, thus chlorine gas is produced at the anode and not oxygen gas.

 Although the initial analysis is correct, there is another effect, known as the overvoltage effect.
 Additional voltage is sometimes required, beyond the voltage predicted by the E°cell.
 This may be due to kinetic rather than thermodynamic considerations.
 In fact, it has been proven that the activation energy for the chloride ion is very low, hence favorable in kinetic terms.
 In other words, although the voltage applied is thermodynamically sufficient to drive electrolysis, the rate is so slow that to make the process proceed in a reasonable time frame, the voltage of the external source has to be increased (hence, overvoltage).

-Finally, reaction 3 is favorable because it describes the proliferation of OH− ions thus letting a probable reduction of H+ ions less favorable an option.

 The overall reaction for the process according to the analysis is the following: